highhaoru/Gym-UI-Websites/README.md

 Hao Jin

 ## Description
-This is a UI design I created for a gym at.
+This is a UI design I created for a gym at https://haojin-fitness.netlify.app/.

 ## Features